Infineon/ota-bootloader-abstraction/README.md

 Infineon also provides a wealth of data at www.infineon.com to help you select the right device, and quickly and effectively integrate it into your design.

-For PSoC™ 6 MCU devices, see [How to Design with PSoC 6 MCU - KBA223067](https://community.infineon.com/t5/Knowledge-Base-Articles/How-to-Design-with-PSoC-6-MCU-KBA223067/ta-p/248857) in the Infineon community.
+For PSoCâ„¢ 6 MCU devices, see [How to Design with PSoC 6 MCU - KBA223067](https://community.infineon.com/t5/Knowledge-Base-Articles/How-to-Design-with-PSoC-6-MCU-KBA223067/ta-p/248857) in the Infineon community.